theo-armour/2020/pages/mission-vision-values-strategies.md

-# Mission Vision Values Strategies
+# 2020-09-13 ~ Mission Vision Values & Strategies

+_A work-in-progress_

 https://en.wikipedia.org/wiki/Strategic_planning

 From Aspirational to Achievable to Specific & Tangible

 ## Mission

 Defines the fundamental purpose of an organization or an enterprise, Succinctly describe why it exists and what it does to achieve its vision.

 > the mission being a statement of a rationale, applicable now as well as in the future.